-UCD Adult Education Centre - including the 'Open Learning' initiative;
+UCD Adult Education Centre - including the 'Open Learning' initiative; Lifelong Learning in UCD - Progression Pathways Project; Mature Students Advisor; Disability Access Officer.

 For current students, there is also a dedicated UCD Current Students website.
-This includes information on registration, term dates, fees, exams and student services with a view to providing a 'one-stop-shop', holistic and student-centred set of resources.
+This includes information on registration, term dates, fees, exams and student services with a view to providing a 'one- stop-shop', holistic and student-centred set of resources.
 Included in this is the following:

 Course Search;

-Assessment in UCD;
+Assessment in UCD; Fees;

-Fees

-New Students (includes orientation information, key dates, the Welcome to UCD guide and video, new students checklist, UCD Career Guide, Library information for new students);
+New Students (includes orientation information, key dates, the Welcome to UCD guide and video, new students checklist, UCD

+Career Guide, Library information for new students);

 Registration;

 Student Desk;

 Student Services Directory;

+Academic Term Dates.-